-When you teach your kids science, they learn more than just science.
-They learn skills needed to flourish in life.
+When you teach kids science, they learn so much more than just science.
+They learn life skills needed to flourish in life.
 Science matters for everyone, no matter what your kids (or students) want to be when they grow up.

-What are life skills, and what does this have to do with teaching science?
+Bur first, what are life skills anyway?
+And what do they have to do with teaching science?
 Science teaches you to observe the world a certain way.
 It can teach critical thinking, but also creativity.
 These skills apply to many areas of life outside of the classroom.
 They are essential.

 10 Life Skills that Science Teaches Children

 - Be curious.
 Find joy in exploring new things or seeking answers to the unknown.
 Curiosity is a life skill that may lead to new discoveries or opportunities.